 Additionally, coyotes have a keen sense of smell.
 They can easily catch the scent of prey even from a few miles away.
-Their success in hunting is further aided with high running speeds up to 40 miles in an hour to catch up with a meal.
+Their hunting success is further aided by high running speeds of up to 40 miles an hour to catch up with a meal.

-Mountain lions have extraordinary leaping capabilities which they use when catching prey.
-They will also use the ambush strategy to catch their prey unawares.
+Mountain lions have extraordinary leaping capabilities, which they use when catching prey.
+They will also use the ambush strategy to see their game unawares.

 The mountain lion has to eat at least 10 pounds of meat in a single day.
 Mountain lions have to hunt to make a successful kill.

-When a mountain lion catches up to the prey, they use their sharp teeth that deliver a deep suffocating bite to the neck.
-This is enough to instantly kill prey or cause massive bleeding that will weaken it sufficiently.
+When mountain lion catches up to their prey, they use their sharp teeth that deliver a deep suffocating bite to the neck.
+This is enough to kill the game instantly or cause massive bleeding that will weaken it sufficiently.

-Black-footed ferrets are long, slender mammals that rely on prairie dogs as their primary source of food.
+Black-footed ferrets are long, slender mammals that rely on prairie dogs as their primary food source.
 They are exclusively carnivores and feed only on meat.
 Prairie dogs make up about 90% of the ferret’s diet, but they can also feed on other small animals.

 Black-footed ferrets are nocturnal, hunting at night.
-They have exceptionally large eyes with excellent vision, backed up by a powerful sense of smell.
+They have enormous eyes with excellent vision, backed by a powerful sense of smell.

-A combination of sight, smell and hearing help them hunt in the dark.
+A combination of sight, smell, and hearing helps them hunt in the dark.
 Furthermore, they have sharp claws for attacking and holding onto prey during hunting sessions.

-Black-footed ferrets have a strong jaw, and along with sharp teeth are enough to deliver a fatal bite which instantly kills prey.
+Black-footed ferrets have strong jaw and sharp teeth, enough to deliver a fatal bite that instantly kills the prey.